SAP-samples/ui5-typescript-walkthrough/steps/16/README.md

 Using async/await, we handle the opening of the dialog asynchronously whenever the event is triggered.

 If the dialog fragment does not exist yet, the fragment is instantiated by calling the `loadFragment` API.
+We then store the dialog on the controller instance.
+This allows us to reuse the dialog every time the event is triggered again.

 ```ts
 import Controller from "sap/ui/core/mvc/Controller";